moritzschepp/time-sheet/README.md

 `time-sheet.rb --help`.
 As an example spreadsheet, have a look at [the sheet we use for tests](https://github.com/moritzschepp/time-sheet/raw/master/spec/data/time_log.xls).

+A config file at `~/.time-sheet.conf` is read if it exists.
+The only possible option is `location: /path/to/excel/sheets`.
+It can be specified multiple times.

 ### Processing data with other tools

 You can simply let the tool output a full list of time entries that are easy to